cybriq/kismet/doc/tokens.md

 1. [8 bytes] 64 bit nanosecond precise Unix timestamp (nanoseconds since January 1, 1970 UTC, which can record time until 2262 AD)
 2. [1 byte] token type identifier, provides for up to 256 token types, initially only 3
 3. [1 byte] count of number of previous blocks this block refers to
-4. array of [32 bytes] previous block hashes, number present given by previous byte
-5. [32 bytes] difficulty target the following block must exceed, computed from average of parent block(s) targets and a progressively lengthening averaging mask over block timestamp history.
+4. [32 bytes] difficulty target the following block must exceed, computed from average of parent block(s) targets and a progressively lengthening averaging sample over block timestamp history.
+5. array of [32 bytes] previous block hashes, number present given by previous byte.
+If block type is Proposal or Congress, last element is the SHA256 IPFS hash.
 6. [32 bytes] ed25519 public key for token.
 Miner has a corresponding 64 byte private key that this key authenticates.
-7. [32 bytes] Congress Proposal Reference - the pBFT chain proposal IPFS hash, expected for proposal type otherwise not present.
-Potentially usable field for other block types as well for similar purposes, no others are defined initially.

 The blake3 hash of this entire block of data is the block hash.
 Note there is no "nonce" field because the timestamp and public key are both very widely variable within a given block time target window.